 Electroluminescent (EL) Wire

 Electroluminescent or EL wires are not actually LED strips, but have similar uses.
 They are composed of a single copper wire that is treated with a coating which fluoresces when a current flows along it.
 They are sealed inside a coloured tube which is what provides the colour for that particular wire.
 This means that they are only available in single colours, however their advantage is that they are thin and highly flexible, allowing you to bend them into shapes that would break an LED strip.
-Additionally, we sell welted EL wires, which means they can be easily sewn into fabric or glued to a surface, making them perfect for cosplay costumes, vehicle interiors and any number of other design applications.
+Additionally, we sell welted EL wires, which means they can be easily sewn into fabric or glued to a surface.
+This makes them perfect for cosplay costumes, vehicle interiors and any number of other design applications where light weight and flexibility are a priority.

 Many people choose to wire their strips up directly, or may not have a use for the remote in their particular set-up.
-As this is the case, we have made the decision to sell the LED strips on their own, and allow the customer to make the choice on the accessories they require for their set-up.
-Most LED's will have related products displayed on their product page which will give you an idea of compatible accessories.
+As this is the case, we have made the choice to sell the LED strips on their own, and allow the customer to decide which accessories they require for their set-up.
+Most LED's will have related products displayed on their product page to let you know which accessories are compatible.
 Accessory pages with relevant products can also be found in the category drop downs at the top of the page.

 If you have purchased an accessory and you believe it is missing from your order, then please do get in touch via the contact form and we'll do what we can to help.